 Ayala came to the U.S. from Venezuela with the goal of getting her education and building a better life for herself and her family back home.
 She has an aunt who lives in Columbus and encouraged her to explore attending Columbus State.

 “I didn’t know anybody and my English was very basic.
 Looking to be more active on campus, I went to the Student Engagement and Leadership Department to find volunteering events to attend,” Ayala said.

-Through the Student Ambassador Leadership Program, Phi Theta Kappa, the PONO Diversity Learning Community, and other campus activities, Keyla has made a group of friends she considers her second family.
-She also created the Latin American Student Association (LASA) because she saw the need to unite and help the Latino community at CSCC.
+She joined the Student Ambassadors, and rose to become the program’s coordinator and orientation leader, and is now a student worker in the Admissions Department.
+Through the Student Ambassadors, Phi Theta Kappa, the PONO Diversity Learning Community, and other campus activities, Ayala made a group of friends she considers her second family.
+She also created the Latin American Student Association (LASA) because she saw the need to unite and help the Latino community at Columbus State.